Wireless Power Transfer: Enabling your innovation

 An important issue associated with all wireless power techniques and their associated systems is limiting the exposure of people and other living things, to potentially injurious electromagnetic fields.

-Stray RF energy is limited by regulation throughout the world and requires a measurement and assessment of the Specific Absorption Rate (SAR) and/or Power Density of the RF field to ensure the limits on such phenomena is not exceeded.
+Stray RF energy is limited by regulation throughout the world and requires measurement and assessment of the Specific Absorption Rate (SAR) and/or Power Density of the RF field to ensure the limits on such phenomena are not exceeded.
 These ISM frequencies are allocated by the International Telecommunications Union (ITU) which harmonizes the requirements globally, ensuring that a product designed for one market, will technically comply when used in another.

 All WPT products require detailed assessments of their EMC, to ensure that the devices and systems operate as intended and within the RF spectrum that is allocated to their use.
 And as one of the world’s leading experts in the field of RF exposure and SAR testing services, Element and its team of over 1,200 Connected technologies experts can support you through your testing and certification programs to ultimately make certain that your products and devices are always compliant, safe and fit for purpose.